 Besides, he feels that the Trump rhetoric will soon burn out on its own.

 “What’s happening now, they’re weakening more and more every day, because it’s just not going to go anywhere.
 It just can’t.”

-Many have hoped that Ru would make the transition from reality TV star to politician, as seems common these days, but RuPaul insists it’s not for him.
+Many have hoped that Ru would make the transition from reality TV star to politician but RuPaul insists it’s not for him.

 “I understand the drive to want to do that because you can make changes in Congress.
 But there’s so much mishegoss and red tape and… politicking.
 It’s just not a fun experience.
 It would beat you down.
 It’s not for everybody.
 It’s not for me.
 I wouldn’t want to be in a public office.
 I just feel on television I can reach more people.”